naturally-intelligent/godot-yarn-editor/README.md

 Currently uses Godot 4.3dev5, was supposed to be 4.2 but accidentally was opened in 4.3 and now 4.2 can't open yarn_box.tscn.

+## Future Ideas

+- Nicer UI design / theme
+- Config file for custom font sizes
+- Patch in custom dialog fonts and special logic for the rich text views

 ## Credits

 Addons / Libraries:
 - Eranot Resizable Addon [https://github.com/Eranot/godot-resizable]
 - Godot Yarn Importer [https://github.com/naturally-intelligent/godot-yarn-importer]

+This is using a modified version of Godot Yarn Importer, to support real-time changes.
+However, nothing was changed in the data structure.